Funeral for Migos' Takeoff to be held in Atlanta this week

-Takeoff‘s funeral is due to take place this Friday (November 11) in his home city of Atlanta, Georgia, it has been reported.
+Takeoff‘s funeral is due to take place this Friday (November 11) in his home city of Atlanta, Georgia.

 The Migos rapper, real name Kirsnick Khari Ball, was shot and killed at a bowling alley in Houston, Texas in the early hours of last Tuesday morning (November 1).
 He was 28 years old.